Codex Alimentarius: Book of Food or Book of Death?

-The Codex Alimentarius, Latin for “Book of Food”, is a set of agreed-upon international standards for food labeling and safety.
+The Codex Alimentarius, Latin for "Book of Food", is a set of international standards for food labeling and safety.
 Developed through fifty years of United Nations meetings and studies, it serves as a touchstone to normalize regulations in food hygiene, nutrition, safety guidelines, labeling, pesticide usage, risk assessment, additives and international trade.
-It’s completely voluntary, with no requirements made of its signatories, no enforcement arm and no legal ramifications for non-compliance.
-It simply serves as a way to ensure fair trade between nations and the availability of safe food for everyone.
+It's completely voluntary, with no requirements made of its signatories, no enforcement arm and no legal ramifications for non-compliance.
+It simply serves as a way to ensure the safety of food products, fair trade between nations and the availability of quality nutrition for everyone.

 If any of this sounds familiar, it should.
 It's very similar to another voluntary United Nations initiative, Agenda 21.
 And just like that set of guidelines for the developing world has galvanized a strong opposition movement, a conspiracy theory has grown around the Codex.
 It's a complicated plan involving GMOs, Big Pharma, Nazi war criminals, the banning of vitamins and holistic health supplements and corporations taking control of the world's food supply — with the ultimate goal being the depopulation of the planet through toxic food and malnutrition.
 But where did the conspiracy come from?
 How does one go about debunking it?
 And what is the Codex in the first place?

-Though it came out of the UN starting in the 50′s, the Codex Alimentarius has its origins in Austro-Hungarian food standards of the late 1800’s, called the Codex Alimentarius Austriacus.
-This earlier Codex was never actually a law, but served as an Austrian standard for safety, labeling and trade.
-After World War II devastated much of Europe, easy access to nutritious and inexpensive food became essential, leading to the founding of the Food and Agriculture Organization of the United Nations in 1945, and the World Health Organization three years later.
+Though it came out of the UN in the 50's, the Codex Alimentarius has its origins in Austro-Hungarian food standards of the late 1800's, called the Codex Alimentarius Austriacus.
+This earlier Codex was never actually a law, but served as a standard for safety, labeling and trade.
+After World War II devastated much of Europe, easy access to nutritious and inexpensive food became essential for the feeding of refugees and displaced persons.
+This lead to the founding of the Food and Agriculture Organization of the United Nations in 1945, and the World Health Organization three years later.

 The first joint meeting of the two organizations took place in 1950, and there the idea of standardizing food labels and regulations was proposed.
 Austrian politician Hans Frenzel led the charge for a European Codex Alimentarius based on the earlier Austrian model, and after a winding series of meetings, commissions and proposals, the Codex Alimentarius Commission held its first formal session in Rome in October, 1963.
 30 nations sent representatives, and since then, 185 member nations have signed on to the Codex, the last being Turkmenistan in 2012.